cyberark/sidecar-injector/README.md

    `basic_auth` authentication strategy that retrieves user and password using the `conjur` secret provider.

-   The username and password are set and stored within the Conjur appliance.
+   The username and password are set and stored within the Secrets Manager appliance.

     ```bash
     ~$ cat << EOL | kubectl -n ${TEST_APP_NAMESPACE_NAME} create configmap secretless --from-file=secretless.yml=/dev/stdin